homerhanumat/homerhanumat.github.io/source/_posts/2014-02-28-densityplottutorial.markdown

 ## One Numerical Variable

-In the `m11survey` data frame from the `tigerstats` package, suppose that you want to study the distribution of **fastest**, the fastest speed on has ever driven.
+In the `m11survey` data frame from the `tigerstats` package, suppose that you want to study the distribution of **fastest**, the fastest speed one has ever driven.
 You can do so with the following command: